lydiaYchen/PerfEvaluation-IN4215/README.md

 This course has no final exam, instead the grade is largely determined through three components:

-1. Homework (30%): 3 individual homework due in week 4, 7, 10.
+1. Homework (30%): 3 individual homework due in week 4, 8, 11.
 Each homework accounts 10  of the grade and cover 3 weeks material.
-Homework will be given 2 Students have three weeks time to complete them.

-Late submission will result into 10% point reduction per day.
+All homework will be released at the begining of the semester.

 2. Group project (50%): group project report (40%) and presentation (10%).
 There will be topics of modeling response times, configuring, dependability, scheduling design.
 There will be an initial proposal in week 3, interim discussion with each team in week 6.
 The final report will be due in week 9, and 20 minutes presentation in week 9 as well.